-Dad said I’d scared her off.
-It was of his opinion that I never should have bought an engagement ring and a house at the same time.
+Dad told me I’d scared her off.
+He said that I never should have bought an engagement ring and a house at the same time.
 It’s a lot to put on a bartender, he thought, saying we should have rented first, just to see how things went.

 I asked if he meant rent the ring or a house.
 He only grumbled at that.

-It was almost funny, hearing my old man talk this way.
-And despite himself he made me feel better, though that could have been the bottle of Maker’s Mark sitting on the table, sloshing around, catching the evening sun.
+It was almost funny, hearing him talk this way.
+And despite it all he made me feel better.
+Although that could have been the bottle of Maker’s Mark sitting on the table, sloshing around, catching the evening sun.
 But between the drink and my father’s gruff, no-words-wasted tone, it was enough to get me through the thicket of shit that was my life.

 I sat at my cheap pressed wood table that came from Target in a box, knowing that Dad was sitting at that century old oak table in his kitchen, missing Mom but refusing to admit it.
 I had my liquor and cell phone, free to stumble about my half empty house while Dad was tethered to the kitchen by a phone cord, sipping a beer.